Light2Dark/elearn-/README.md

 This is a Chrome extension to make eLearn into Dark Mode :D and maybe add some other stuff like refresh session token so it doesn't log you out.

+(Note that this project is unaffiliated with Sunway University)

 ## Deployment